panoptic-labs/docs/docs/trading/risks.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

 # Risks and pitfalls
-What are the risks associated with options?
+How to manage the risks associated with trading options?